approvals/ApprovalTests.LabVIEW/README.md

 ## Getting Started

-You can download the latest released version off of VIPM.
-You can also get the latest and greatest on the release page here NEEDS LINK.
+You can download the latest officially released version off of [VIPM](https://www.vipm.io/package/sas_lib_approval_tests/).
+If you like living dangerously and want the latest and greatest, you can find that on our release page [here](https://gitlab.com/sas-blog/approval-testing/-/releases).

 ### Source Code Control Notes